If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 (Click here to see my page there).

 Also, people are selling on there!
-Congratulatory messages (with profile and the artwork) are posted daily of selling artists/artwork.
+Fine Art America posts congratulatory messages daily selling artists/artwork.
 I like that and hope to see mine in that feed soon!

 Uploading is fast and fairly easy.
 They allow a lot of keywords, too.

-They don’t seem to have as many products as Redbubble but still have a good amount.
+Although, they don’t seem to have as many products as Redbubble, but they still have a good amount.

 One cannot go wrong purchasing from them.
 They do not, however, offer products such as towels, water bottles, mugs, bedding etc., just paper and canvas prints.